SONNY-SONNIX/Seville_Capstone_Sentiment_Analyzer_App/readme.md

 It uses a previously pre-trained hugging text classification model(roBERTa-case).
 The project showcases a simple sentiment analysis app for movie reviews.

+### Dataset Overview

+The dataset used for this project contains movie reviews along with binary sentiment polarity labels.

+It serves as a benchmark for sentiment classification, with labels indicating whether the sentiment is positive or negative.

+Neutral sentiment is also considered as a class.